joglomedia/easydock-linux/README.md

 $ sh ed reset
 ```

-- You can config PHP and nginx into /easydock/configs folder.
+- You can config PHP and nginx into /easydock/configs.

 - Everytime you change PHP version into .env file you have to run:
 ```